AaltoSciComp/scicomp-docs/triton/tut/cluster-shell.rst

       (and make our exercises work on different clusters).

-.. exercise:: Shell-4: log out and re-navigate to the hpc-examples reports
+.. exercise:: Shell-4: [PI, NGRAMS] log out and re-navigate to the hpc-examples reports
+   :class: example-pi, example-ngrams

   Log out and log in again.
 Navigate to the hpc-examples repository.
   Resuming work is an important but often forgotten part of work.